 - Once the fruit is cooked you are ready to add your other ingredients.
 Remember, you make jam out of cooked fruit, not raw fruit.

-- Mix your pectin with you xylitol and then add it to the fruit.
+- Mix your pectin with your xylitol and then add it to the fruit.
 Stir to dissolve.

 - Add your calcium water and lemon juice.
 Mix well.

-- Return your mixture to the boil and boil at a full, rolling boil for one minute.
+- Return your mixture to a boil and boil at a full, rolling boil for one minute.